 While in seminary she co-founded Iglesia Hermandad Cristiana, the first Hispanic Disciples of Christ Church in Indianapolis.
 While there, she also worked as a hospital Chaplain and provided pastoral support to Hispanics in an outreach program of the United Methodist Church in Frankfurt Indiana.

 Reverend Mena was on active duty for 7-1/2 years serving as a Chaplain in the United States Navy.
 She was stationed in California, Texas and Virginia.

 Accepting her call to ministry, she matriculated at Howard University, receiving a Master of Divinity, and was ordained to the gospel ministry in 2001.
-Rev. Goines is now completing her Ph.D. in the School of Theology and Religious Studies at The Catholic University of America.
+Dr. Goines has a Ph.D. in the School of Theology and Religious Studies at The Catholic University of America.

 The Reverend Dr. J. Michael McMahon was called as Minister of Music at National City Christian Church in June 2014 after serving as interim music minister since November 2013.